 Around Christmas, London’s South Bank, backdropped by the London Eye, the National Theatre and the Houses of Parliament lining River Thames, throws one of the best- and biggest- Christmas celebrations in town.
 Mulled wine, seasonal Christmas shows and a festive market replete with little wooden chalets, it’s got it all.

-9:30 PM – End the day with one last drink at the Dandelyan
+9:30 PM – End the day with one last drink at the Lyaness

 20 Upper Ground

-The Tom Dixon–designed Dandelyan bar, overseen by award-winning mixologist Ryan Chetiyawardana, is one of London’s best watering holes, but it won’t be around for much longer.
-It’s set to close next year (to rise again as something brighter no doubt), so if you want to grab one of its world-famous martinis or Negronis, this holiday season is the perfect time to do it.
+The Tom Dixon–designed Dandelyan bar, overseen by award-winning mixologist Ryan Chetiyawardana, was one of London’s best watering holes until it closed earlier this year and reopened as the Lyaness.
+The bar is now the new pride of London, so if you want to grab one its world-famous martinis or Negronis, this holiday season is the perfect time to do it.

 December 25 – Christmas Day